Language Translation

 Indiana Main Street encourages community-driven revitalization of downtown areas in Indiana cities and towns.
 The people who make up the Main Street network are passionate advocates, dedicated volunteers, influential stakeholders, and community organizers who work every day to turn the tide in their communities - catalyzing reinvestment, creating jobs, and fostering pride of place.

 The program provides technical assistance and educational opportunities to participating communities.
-Indiana Main Street is the state's coordinating program to the National Main Street Center.
+Indiana Main Street is the state's coordinating program to the Main Street America.

 Read the Indiana Code establishing Indiana Main Street.